10 Things to Do Before a Starting Career in Real Estate

 Once you have all of your questions answered, reflect back on the responses and write a list of the common factors that were mentioned across the interviewees.
 Come to your own conclusion, and if need be revisited number one on the list to make sure this career is for you.

 3. Know how to Budget and Do it.

 Working on a commission can be very rough for people who are accustomed to getting regular paychecks.
 You must be diligent with your budgeting and savings in order to avoid adding financial stress on top of the already stressful task of starting a new career.
-Personal Budgeting is key for longevity as a commissioned sales person.
+Personal Budgeting is key to longevity as a commissioned salesperson.